-“If we come to gold equivalence, meaning the The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
-In other words, it... of Bitcoin equals the market cap of gold, which I think is perfectly logical, you could easily see that $400,000 to $500,000 price sometime”
+“If we come to gold equivalence, meaning the market cap of Bitcoin equals the market cap of gold, which I think is perfectly logical, you could easily see that $400,000 to $500,000 price sometime”

 - Others haven’t been quite so optimistic.
 Although refraining from giving a price prediction, Bank of England governor Andrew Bailey made his thoughts clear on Bitcoin in a virtual conference hosted by the Brookings Institute.
 He said crypto assets are “just unsuited to the world of payments”, and that Bitcoin specifically has “no connection at all to money.”
-So based on that, it’s safe to assume that he doesn’t think Bitcoin’s price will go It is used to describe a spike in prices.
-Indeed, a spike so big that it goes off the charts and goes all the way up to... like some other analysts do.
+So based on that, it’s safe to assume that he doesn’t think Bitcoin’s price will go to the moon like some other analysts do.

 However, any prediction of Bitcoin’s price should be taken with a pinch of salt.
 An untold amount of factors can affect Bitcoin’s price.
 Some of them foreseen – such as the Bitcoin halving and factors affecting Bitcoin mining such as hash rate and mining difficulty – and some of them unforeseen, such as the COVID-19 pandemic.